typedb/typedb-docs/04-cloud-deployment/03-aws.md

 <div class="note">
 [Important]
 Before we proceed, we must make sure that the minimum capacity of the Auto Scaling Group that the instance belongs to, is smaller than the current instance count.
 For instance, if we have three instances running, in order to stop one, the minimum capacity must be at most two.
-Otherwise, new instances will be created in place of the stopped instance.
+Otherwise, new instances are created in place of the stopped instance.
 </div>

 #### 1. Install the AWS Command Line Interface